-Marek Szupryczynski Co-Founder and Engineering manager.
-Over 15 years of experience in designing, building and servicing electromechanical test rigs, ranging from a few kilowatts to megawatts capacity.
+Marek has over 15 years of experience in designing, building and servicing electromechanical test rigs, ranging from a few kilowatts to multi megawatts capacity.

-His hands-on history goes as far as the age of four when he started collecting car indicators.
-Passionate inventor with a love for power electronics, mechatronics, audio systems and arc welding, Marek has sometimes been referred to as a weapon of mass creation for his ability to build nearly anything in a fraction of the expected time.
+His hands-on history goes as far back as the age of four, when he started collecting car indicators.
+A passionate inventor with a love for power electronics, mechatronics, audio systems and arc welding, Marek has sometimes been referred to as a weapon of mass creation for his ability to build nearly anything in a fraction of the expected time.

 Dr Niall Caldwell